LaurentVidal95/ModifiedOp/README.md

 # Requirements:
 Julia 1.7 with the libraries:
 - Plots, Measures, LaTeXStrings for plottings;
-- DelimitedFiles for saving data;
+- DelimitedFiles for saving data.

 This code is a simple top layer over a custom version of the package DFTK [insert ref] (provided in this repository).

 # Usage